cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 >
 {: .keypoints}

-## Comparison results between real data and simulated data for fitting method
+## Comparison results between real data and simulations for fitting method

 Go back to the `main` folder.